Why AI Vendors Cannot Secure Your Enterprise Context

 A model vendor can harden its product, but it cannot see your approvals, your copied data, your internal tool entitlements, or the way staff actually use AI in live workflows.
 That is why the enterprise still owns the exposure.

 No model vendor knows which internal approval was bypassed, which employee copied a contract excerpt into a prompt, which internal system the answer was pasted back into, or whether the conversation influenced a downstream workflow with financial, regulatory, or customer impact.
 Vendors can harden product controls.
-They cannot secure the environment around the prompt.
+They cannot secure the environment around the prompt or the people who move that context into the business.

 The enterprise exposure is not only that the provider might leak or mishandle data.
 The exposure is that organizations keep outsourcing trust to vendors that do not own the full workflow.
 The assistant may sit inside a browser tab or a chat client, but the actual risk lives across copied documents, privileged tools, internal approvals, and the assumptions employees make about what is safe to ask, paste, share, or automate.